wp-plugins/floating-social-bar/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Fixed bug where options would be deleted if plugin was deactivated.
+* Fixed bug with outputting closing div tag if no services were enabled.

 = 1.0.9 =
 * Fixed bug where Twitter share would open duplicate window if Tweets widget was present on page.